MAPS™ SIP Protocol Emulator

 - Provides call quality metrics such as Listening MOS, Conversational MOS, PacketLoss, Discarded Packets, Out of Sequence Packets, Duplicate Packets, Delay and Jitter.

-- Supports Client-Server functionality requires additional license; clients supported are TCL, Python, VBScript, Java, and .Net.
+- Supported clients include TCL, Python, VBScript, Java, and .Net.

 - Fully integrated, complete test environment for SIP.